Codecademy/ugc/content/kyrathompson/how-to-convert-css-to-scss.md

   size: mult(2px, 4px, 5px, 8px);
 }
 ```
 Functions are very useful when creating complex calculations.
-Try making a `exponent` function that can calculate 3 to the power of 18.
+Try making an `exponent` function that can calculate 3 to the power of 18.

 **Hint:** SASS has a `@for` rule that allows for executing through expressions.
 It's written as follows